-WWE News: Three ‘Money In The Bank’ Qualifying Matches Announced – Former Champion Returns
+WWE News: Three ‘Money In The Bank’ Qualifying Matches Announced — Former Champion Returns

-WWE is moving ahead with its Money In The Bank event next month despite the coronavirus pandemic, and some new qualifying matches have been announced.
+WWE is moving ahead with its Money in the Bank event next month despite the coronavirus pandemic, and some new qualifying matches have been announced.
 On the first live episode of Monday Night Raw in a month, a handful of superstars earned their spots in the ladder matches.
 More will have their opportunity next week, and former United States Champion MVP is returning for his shot.

 Next week’s episode of Raw will feature three matches with a spot in the men’s ladder match on the line.
-Money In The Bank will happen on May 10, but it is no longer in Baltimore and will likely take place from the WWE Performance Center in Orlando, as reported by The Inquisitr.
+Money in the Bank will happen on May 10, but it is no longer in Baltimore and will likely take place from the WWE Performance Center in Orlando, as reported by The Inquisitr.

 MVP took to the VIP Lounge on WWE’s official YouTube account to announce the three matches for next week.